aimms/how-to/C_Deployment/159-exchange-data-with-cloud.rst

 packets.

-More details of the relevant parts of the AIMMS Platform architecture can be found in `More details on AIMMS PRO architecture <deployment-exchange-data-more-details>`_.
+More details of the relevant parts of the AIMMS Platform architecture can be found in :ref:`deployment-exchange-data-more-details`.

 Option 2: Via the AIMMS PRO API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^